Arie Luyendyk Jr.

 Luyendyk has competed in various sports-car series, including the 12 Hours of Sebring and the 24 Hours of Daytona.

 He was a contestant on ABC's dating competition The Bachelorette season 8 in 2012, where he placed first runner-up, and starred in the 22nd season of its sister show The Bachelor, which premiered on January 1, 2018.
+In 2023, he was a contestant on The Traitors, where he finished in fourth place.

 Early life

 Luyendyk was born in the Netherlands, to Arie and Mieke Luyendyk.
-At age 3, he immigrated with his family, including sister Maida, to the United States and settled in Brookfield, Wisconsin.
+At the age of three, he immigrated with his family, including sister Maida, to the United States and settled in Brookfield, Wisconsin.
 Luyendyk has two younger twin brothers, Alec and Luca.
+He graduated from Desert Mountain High School in 2000.

 Career

-Luyendyk began racing karts in 1992, and moved to Sports Car Club of America club Formula Ford competition six years later at the age of 16.
+Luyendyk began racing karts in 1992, and moved to Sports Car Club of America club Formula Ford competition six years later at the age of sixteen.
 He raced in a number of American junior formulae, notching wins in the Skip Barber Formula Dodge series and top five finishes the U.S. Formula Ford 2000 Championship.
 In 2001, Luyendyk finished third in the Formula Continental class at the SCCA National Championship Runoffs as well as winning the SCCA Southern Pacific divisional title on the strength of four wins in that same class.

 He competed full-time in the first three seasons of the Indy Racing League's Indy Pro Series (now known as Firestone Indy Lights), beginning in 2002.
-In his Firestone Indy Lights career, Luyendyk has 1 victory, four pole positions and 24 top-5 finishes.
+In his Firestone Indy Lights career, Luyendyk has one victory, four pole positions and 24 top-five finishes.
 Luyendyk finished second in the Firestone Indy Lights Championship in 2002, third in 2004, and fourth in 2008.

 In 2005, Luyendyk attempted to make his IndyCar Series debut by qualifying for the 2005 Indianapolis 500 in a car owned by Curb-Agajanian/Beck Motorsports.
 Luyendyk's qualifying speed of 215.039 mi/h was close to 2 mi/h slower than the next slowest qualifier at the time.
 A. J. Foyt hired driver Felipe Giaffone to qualify a third car for him, and Giaffone's 217.645 mi/h four-lap average bumped Luyendyk from the field.

 Luyendyk did qualify for the 2006 Indianapolis 500 in a car owned by his father and backed by cheapcaribbean.com and Blue Star Jets.
 The team had limited practice time due to a second week engine program.
 However, his first race in the more powerful cars ended early due to handling issues, with Luyendyk finishing 54 laps out of 200 and ending in 28th place in the field of 33.